-Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated times in a classroom or similar setting, and not a subsection such as a laboratory or discussion session.
-Undergraduate class secti defined as any sections in which at least one degree-seeking undergraduate student is enrolled for credit.
-Exclude distance learn and noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings students in independent study, co-operative programs, internships, foreign language taped tutor sessions, practicums, and all stuone-on-one classes.
-Each class section should be counted only once and should not be duplicated because of course catalog cros
+Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated time or times in a classroom or similar setting, and not a subsection such as a laboratory or discussion session.
+Undergraduate class sections are defined as any sections in which at least one degree-seeking undergraduate student is enrolled for credit.
+Exclude distance learning classes and noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
+Exclude students in independent study, co-operative programs, internships, foreign language taped tutor sessions, practicums, and all students in one-on-one classes.
+Each class section should be counted only once and should not be duplicated because of course catalog cross-listings.

-Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsection supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
-Undergraduate subsection defined as any subsections of courses in which degree-seeking undergraduate students enrolled for credit.
-As above, exclude not classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
-Each class sul should be counted only once and should not be duplicated because of cross-listings.
+Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
+Undergraduate subsections are defined as any subsections of courses in which degree-seeking undergraduate students enrolled for credit.
+As above, exclude noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
+Each class subsection should be counted only once and should not be duplicated because of cross-listings.

-Using the above definitions, please report for each of the following class-size intervals the number of class sections and class sub offered in Fall 2023.
-For example, a lecture class with 800 students who met at another time in 40 separate labs with 20 students counted once in the "100+" column in the class section column and 40 times under the "20-29" column of the class subsections to
+Using the above definitions, please report for each of the following class-size intervals the number of class sections and class subsections offered in Fall 2023.
+For example, a lecture class with 800 students who met at another time in 40 separate labs with 20 students should be counted once in the "100+" column in the class section column and 40 times under the "20-29" column of the class subsections table.

-Number of class sections with undergraduates enrolled --Undergraduate Class Size (provide numbers)
+Number of class sections with undergraduates enrolled Undergraduate Class Size (provide numbers)

+Class Class Sub-

-9 Class Sections
+Sections Sections

-2 - 9 47
+2 - 9 47 3

-10 - 19 122
+10 - 19 122 32

-20 - 29 105
+20 - 29 105 26

-30 - 39 21
+30 - 39 21 2

-40 - 49 4
+40 - 49 4 0

-50 - 59 1
+50 - 59 1 3

-100 +
+100 + 0

-Total 300
+Total 300 66